 The ThousandEyes Virtual Appliance and Physical Appliance are configured through the Appliance's web administration interface.
 Log into the web interface and select the Appliance's Network tab to configure any additional interfaces or IP addresses.
-Review the following ThousandEyes Knowledge Base articles for more information on accessing and navigating the web administration interface:
+See the following articles for more information on accessing and navigating the web administration interface:

 To configure multiple interfaces, first add a virtual network interface in the hypervisor software used to run the Virtual Appliance, or add a physical network interface.
 Consult your hypervisor's documentation for instructions on adding a virtual network interface (Virtual Appliance) or hardware documentation for instructions on adding a physical network interface (Physical Appliance).

 When the Appliance has been configured with an additional interface(s), login to the Appliance's web administration console.
 The Network tab will display the initial configuration field(s) for the additional interface(s) below the default interface.
 In the image below, interface eth1 is available for configuration:

 In the configuration setting, select either Using DHCP or Manually, then configure the IP settings that appear.
 Note that Physical Address is not a configurable field.